ajlgg/ajlgg/README.md

 # Hello!

-## My name is AJ Luthra, and I am a senior computer science major at Ursinus College, and I am eager to learning and enhancing my skills in software engineering for full-stack development.
+## My name is AJ Luthra, and I am a senior majoring in Computer Science at Ursinus College.
+I am eager to continue learning and enhancing my skills in software engineering, particularly in full-stack development.

 **How you can reach me if you have any questions, or need to talk to me:**